manateeit/rools/package-tools/npm-package/README.md

 npm install @automateeverything.cc/roo-code-memory-bank
 ```

-During installation, the package will automatically extract all configuration files from the repository root to the root of your project.
+During installation, the package will automatically extract all configuration files to the root of your project, overwriting any existing files with the same names.

 ## Manual Extraction